 Stay Compliant, Stay in Business

 Compliance isn't an obstacle to working aged leads — it's a business requirement that protects your livelihood and your reputation.
 The agents who take compliance seriously are the ones who build sustainable businesses.
-The ones who cut corners eventually pay the price.
+The ones who cut corners eventually pay the price — and the case law shows those prices run into the millions.

-DNC scrub every list.
+DNC scrub every 31 days.
 Verify consent.
+Check for reassigned numbers.
+Scrub for known litigators.
 Follow calling rules.
 Document everything.
-It takes minutes and costs pennies — and it's the difference between a growing business and a six-figure fine.
+Maintain your Safe Harbor.
+It takes minutes and costs pennies — and it's the difference between a growing business and a seven-figure lawsuit.

 Ready to work compliant aged leads?
 Browse DNC-scrubbed aged leads at AgedLeadStore — insurance, mortgage, solar, and more.
 No contracts required.
 Use promo code BILLRICE for a discount on your first order.